JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8012 days**.

-And here is a just a random fact -  **A woman has approximately 4.5 litres of blood in her body, while men have 5.6 litres**.
+And here is a just a random fact -  **The famous Christmas song "Jingle Bells" was written for a Thanksgiving program in 1857 by James Pierpont.
+At the time, the song was called "The One-Horse Open Sleigh."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)